Free Intro Class

 ✔ Barrier-free access

-✔ Free parking directly across the street (Hegenichstraße 2)
+✔ Free parking directly opposite (Hegenichstraße 2)

 ✔ Excellent public transport connections